-Students in grades 7-12 must present their student ID cards in order to gain entry to athletic events and school events (dances, etc.).
-Students who are in grades 6 and under must be accompanied by a parent or guardian.
+Students in grades 7-12 must present their student ID cards in order to gain entry to most athletic events and school events (dances, etc.).
+Students who are in grades 5 and under must be accompanied by an adult or student who is at least 16 years of age.

-Students who exceed the maximum allowable number of unexcused absences (9) yet show what administration deems to be an immediate, good faith effort to reduce absentee status may continue extracurricular participation with administrator approval.
-Students arriving at 12 or more unexcused absences will be prohibited from participation in school-sponsored extracurricular and athletic activities until such time as they re-gain credit status.
+Students who exceed the maximum allowable number of unexcused absences (9) may be prohibited from participation in extracurricular activities.
+If those students who have ten (10) or more unexcused absences OR tardies demonstrate what administration deems to be an immediate, good faith effort to reduce absentee status by attending Saturday credit completion sessions, they may continue extracurricular participation with administrator approval.
+Students who have twelve (12) or more unexcused tardies will be prohibited from participation unless they attend Saturday credit completion sessions as directed by administration.
+Students arriving at twelve (12) or more unexcused absences will be prohibited from participation in school-sponsored extracurricular and athletic activities until such time as they re-gain credit status.

-NOTIFICATION OF STUDENT ABSENCE
+NOTIFICATION TO GUARDIANS OF STUDENT ABSENCE